martkist/freech-core/doc/build-ios-on-linux.md

 IOS (iPhoneOS) Build Instructions and Notes
 ===========================================
-This guide will show you how to build twisterd for IOS on a linux machine.
+This guide will show you how to build freechd for IOS on a linux machine.

 Notes
 -----